overturetool/overturetool.github.io/publications/PlannedPublications.md

 -   Methodological Guidelines for Collaborative Modelling - Managing Heterogeneous System Complexity (Sune Wolff, need to find new venue)
--   Five Views of a Collaborative Model, (Peter Würtz Vinther Jørgensen and Sune Wolff, new venue to be found)
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)